Assxios/Override/level01/walkthrough.md

 }
 ```

 Let's focus on the `main` function.
 It reads input using the `fgets` function, which is known to be safe as it has a mechanism to limit the number of bytes read.
-However we're reading 100 bytes in `buf` which only has 64 bytes allocated on the stack.
+However, we're reading 100 bytes in `buf` which only has 64 bytes allocated on the stack.
 This will allow us to overflow the buffer and overwrite the return address of the `main` function.

 Let's analyze the stack layout of our program:
 ```bash